Caregiver Stories

 The Importance of Emotional Connection

-But emotional connection still matters deeply.
+Dementia changes memory, but emotional connection still matters deeply.

+Ryan describes how his mom lights up when she sees photos of her grandchildren or hears familiar voices.
 “You can see her emotions shift,” he said.
 “Any positive shift at this point is not only good for Mom, but it’s great for Dad too.”

+That support matters for caregivers as well.
+Ryan speaks openly about the challenges dementia places on spouses and families.
 “It takes a village,” he said.
 “It’s hardest on the spouse because they never really get a break.”

-It’s also about helping his father feel supported, seen, and less alone.
+For Ryan’s family, staying connected isn’t just about helping Joan.
+It’s also about making sure his father feels supported, seen, and a little less alone.

 “Do the Next Right Thing”

 Ryan is also part of what many call the “sandwich generation” — raising children while helping care for aging parents.
+Between work, a newborn, cross-country travel, and supporting his family, he admits there are times he feels pulled in every direction.

 “Pretty much all the time,” he said.

-So how does he handle it?
+So how does he navigate it?

 “For the last eight or ten years, I’ve kind of lived by the motto: just do the next right thing.”

-But small acts of connection — a phone call, a shared photo, a familiar voice, a moment of laughter — can still make a meaningful difference.
+There’s something comforting in that reminder.
+Caregiving rarely looks perfect, and families don’t always have all the answers.
+But small acts of connection — a phone call, a shared photo, a familiar voice, or a moment of laughter — can still make a meaningful difference.

 Connection Matters